 Since the visual is fully responsive in terms of cross-filtering, let’s check what happens if I change the slicer values:

-As you would expect, Power BI visual immediately reflect the changes, but for Paginated report visual nothing changed.
+As you would expect, Power BI visual immediately reflects the changes, but for the Paginated report visual nothing changed.
 By default, you need to explicitly click on this Apply changes button for new slicer values to be propagated to an underlying data source.
-You can change this behavior by enabling Auto-apply filters in Format pane, but I would suggest not to do it, as default setup was specified with query reduction in mind.
+You can change this behavior by enabling Auto-apply filters in the Format pane, but I would suggest not doing it, as the default setup was specified with query reduction in mind.
 We will come soon to explain what is going on in the background when you change the slicer values…

 Hm, that’s strange, as there is no SQL code generated, and I would expect to see something like a SQL statement.
 This query basically calculates only our measures for dFrom and dTo parameters.
 So, I’m turning on a good old SQL Server Profiler to check what is really going on down there.